eddyerburgh/notes/docs/computer-networking/internet/http2.md

     +---------------------------------------------------------------+
 ```

-The _Pad length_ field is conditional: it only appears if the `PADDED` flag is set. _Pad length_ contains the length of the _Padding_.
+The _Pad Length_ field is conditional: it only appears if the `PADDED` flag is set. _Pad Length_ contains the length of the _Padding_.

 The _Data_ field is the application data that's being sent.